ashlesh-t/ct-tamper-detect-localize/prototype/ct-tampering-detector/README.md

 1. load .tar file `docker load -i ct_app.tar`
 2. RUN with GPU if available `docker run --gpus all -p 8501:8501 ct-app`

+To RUN

+`cd prototype/ct-tampering-detector/`

+do all chores or just run the docker image by  downloading .tar